 10 Online Genealogy Resources You Have to Try

 I hope this look into how I select a color scheme for a layout or album was beneficial.
-Whether your doing a paper or a digital scrapbook, it pays to play around with color combinations.
+Whether you're doing a paper or a digital scrapbook, it pays to play around with color combinations.
 Your favorites will vary from mine, but that’s the beauty of it.
 Variation is the spice of life.